brendt/stitcher.io/src/content/blog/2019-09-18-domain-oriented-laravel-projects.md

 }
 ```

 Keep in mind that this is an oversimplified example.
-In real life you're have several `Invoiceable` items which would be added to the invoice.
+For example: in real life you're have several `Invoiceable` items which would be added to the invoice.

 But for the sake of the example, let's keep it at this.
 If you want to dive deeper into the subject of actions, you can read up on them [here](*http://stitcher.io.test/blog/laravel-queueable-actions).

+People coming from the DDD scene might recognise this pattern as "commands" and "handlers" combined.
+Once again, we choose to simplify two powerful concepts, because it is flexible enough for our projects.

 ### DataTransferObjects

-Let's backtrace for a minute to what we started with: data.
+Let's backtrace a minute to what we started with: data.
 While eloquent models represent data from a database, we often have to deal with more than models alone.
 Think about validated request data and data read from external sources like JSON files or excel files.

-One of the major key points in domain oriented projects is that we try our absolute best to always know exactly what data we're dealing with.
-This is where data transfer objects — DTO in short — come into play.
+One of the keys in domain oriented projects is that we try our absolute best to always know exactly what data we're dealing with.
+This is where data transfer objects — DTOs in short — come into play.

  DTOs are simple objects representing data in a strongly typed manner.
 Here's an example: